CDA0/terrajs/README.md

 await tf.init({ backendConfig: { key: 'MY_KEY' } });
 ```

+See `example.js` for a quick impression of how to use the extra commands.

 ### Variables

 Variables are mapped from JavaScript camelCase convention to Terraform CLI snake_case convention.
 For example: